WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-  A group can have no roles assigned to it, in that case access to browse the project by anyone is assumed (see below).
+  A group can have no roles assigned to it.
+In this case public access to browse the project is assumed (see below).

-Access for browse to a project
+Project browsing access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A user has to be a member of a group linked to the project, or any component